 All exams will be composed of a majority of multiple-choice questions intermixed with a handful of true or false and/or short answer type questions.
 Some of these questions will involve graphical / diagram analysis and/or minor calculations.
 However, you will NOT need a calculator.
-The first two exams will have around 55-60 questions while the final will be made up of approximately 65-70 questions (give or take a few questions for each exam).
-The Final Exam will be cumulative.
-About 40% of the final exam will be based on the last three chapters and the other 60% will cover everything else we discussed during the semester.
-In addition, the exams are typical in class exams - closed book, no note, no internet, individual, exams.
+The exams will have between 55 and 65 questions.
+In addition, the exams are typical in class exams - closed book, no note, no internet, individual, exams for which you'll have about 1 hour 15 minutes.

 During exams you may not wear any type of smart watch (e.g. an apple watch), hats, or hoods.
 You may also not use the bathroom unless it is an emergency.
-If you have to go to the bathroom, you must leave your phone in class with the instructor.
+If you have to go to the bathroom, you must leave all electronic devices in class.
 Only one person would be allowed out at a time during an exam.